safakkbilici/Academic-Paper-Title-Recommendation/README.md

 ## T5

+We trained T5-Base (which has ~220M parameters with 12-layers, 768-hidden-state, 3072 feed-forward hidden-state, 12-heads) on arXiv paper dataset from scratch, using [🤗 Huggingface/transformers](https://github.com/huggingface/transformers) and [Simpletransformers](https://github.com/ThilinaRajapakse/simpletransformers).

 The T5 model was presented in [Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer](https://arxiv.org/pdf/1910.10683.pdf) by Colin Raffel, Noam Shazeer, Adam Roberts, Katherine Lee, Sharan Narang, Michael Matena, Yanqi Zhou, Wei Li, Peter J. Liu.

 T5 is an encoder-decoder model pre-trained on a multi-task mixture of unsupervised and supervised tasks and for which each task is converted into a text-to-text format.
 T5 works well on a variety of tasks out-of-the-box by prepending a different prefix to the input corresponding to each task, e.g., for translation: translate English to German, ... for summarization: summarize...